 Premenstrual syndrome (PMS) is a disorder marked by physical and emotional symptoms.
 It affects women 1-2 weeks before the beginning of their menstrual period.

 While the exact cause is not known, PMS may be related to certain factors (environmental, metabolic, or behavioral) that may make a woman more vulnerable to the hormonal changes that occur during menstruation.

 PMS most often occurs in women aged 25-40 years.
 Other factors that may increase your chance of PMS include: Going off

 birth control pillsMajor life stressDepression

-Symptoms may include: IrritabilityMood swingsAnxietyDepressionDiminished self-esteemDifficulty concentratingSleep problemsAppetite changes (eg, sugar and/or salt cravings, overeating)Weight gainFatigueBloatingHeadacheBreast swelling and tendernessPalpitationsDizzinessGastrointestinal upsetMuscle pain
+PMS may cause: IrritabilityMood swingsAnxietyDepressionDiminished self-esteemDifficulty concentratingSleep problemsAppetite changes, such as sugar and/or salt cravings, or overeatingWeight gainFatigueBloatingHeadacheBreast swelling and tendernessPalpitationsLightheadednessGastrointestinal upsetMuscle pain

 Symptoms usually improve when bleeding starts (menstrual period).

 You will be asked about your symptoms and medical history.
 A physical exam will also be done.